reem-shaikh/70DaysOfCode/main/15-01/readme.md

 ```bash
 these methods are placed after the API URL, each of these methods indicate a specific action from the server
 ```
-1. GET - its used to get data from server [default request]
+1. **GET** - its used to get data from server [default request]
 - used to fetch data from the server/particular URL [Read]

-2. PUT - its used to put data in server
+2. **PUT** - its used to put data in server
-- used to **update complete data/resource**at the server/particular URL [Update]
+- used to **update complete data/resource* at the server/particular URL [Update]

-3. POST - its used to add data in server
+3. **POST** - its used to add data in server
 - used to **create new resource** at this URL

+> Difference between PUT and POST?
+Both are used for inserting data to the server
+1. If you have ID of the data, use PUT, use PUT to update complete data at the server
+2. If you dont have ID of data, use POST, use POST to create new content at the server

-4. DELETE - it is when we want server to delete some data
+4. **DELETE** - it is when we want server to delete some data
 - if you want to delete some resource at the URL

-5. PATCH - it is used to update the partial data
+5. **PATCH** - it is used to update the partial data
-- unlike PUT, PATCH is used to **update partial resource**
+- unlike PUT, PATCH is used to **update partial resource*

-6. HEAD - It is when we want to check whether the data exists or not
+6. **HEAD** - It is when we want to check whether the data exists or not

-7. OPTIONS (pre flight)- this is a request made by the user agent/ browser by default
+7. **OPTIONS** (pre flight)- this is a request made by the user agent/ browser by default
-- it is created to check whether the actual request will be succesful or not
+- it is created to **check whether the actual request will be succesful* or not
 > before we start uploading, we check if server is ready to accept or not using OPTIONS
 > options asks server whether the server is ready to take a put request coming from a particular client